Jbithell/Port-Tides/README.md

 #### Connect to multiple containers in a single VS Code window

 1. Open a VS Code window at the root level of the project.
-1. Run Dev Containers: Reopen in Container from the Command Palette (F1) and select `Gatsby Container`.
+1. Run Dev Containers: Reopen in Container from the Command Palette (F1) and select `Frontend Container`.
 1. VS Code will then start up both containers, reload the current window and connect to the selected container.
 1. Run Dev Containers: Switch Container from the Command Palette (F1) and select `PHP Container`.
 1. The current VS Code window will reload and connect to the selected container.